AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

 * Which hosts are running a business with multiple listings and where they?

-Tasks:
+Or you can undertake more ambitious tasks, such as:

 * Modeling prices.
 Airbnb has an algorithm, called *Smart Pricing*, for suggesting prices to new listings.
+Can you create a similar tool?

-* Predicting occupation.
+* Predicting occupation for future dates.

-* Sentiment analysis of the reviews.
+* Perform a sentiment analysis of the reviews.

+* Perform a segmentation of the listings based on owners' descriptions.

 ### The database